McNamara84/elmo/README.md

   - Adjust the database connection:
     - Open the `settings.php` file with a text editor and modify the database connection settings according to your database name, user, password and host.
 The default MySQL user ist 'root'.
 Change this to the MySQL-user you just created in step 3.
 The host value typically remains as 'localhost'.
   #### 5. Setting up the application
-  - Access the installation script in your browser as follows: `http://localhost/your_directory/install.php`.
+  - Access the installation script in your browser as follows: `http://localhost/your_directory/install.html`.
 This script will automatically create the required tables in the database you specified in step 3.
-In addition, three test datasets are installed through `install.php`.
+In addition, three test datasets are installed through `install.html` if you chose this option.
   #### 6. (Optional) Creating an API key for the automatically generated time zone selection
   - Sign up for a free API key at [timezonedb.com](https://timezonedb.com/).
 After registration, you should receive an email with your account data including your API key.
   - Insert your API key in `settings.php`in the according line.